ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Led party hope-building and memory sharing activity
 - Deferred when asked for group name by [[tavni]]
 - Spotted small oracle-like lady with headwrap and jeweled ornaments holding schmeckle coin in ancient bazaar, became fascinated
-- Purchased hairpin from oracle lady for 1 gold coin, performed presence check
+- Purchased hairpin from oracle lady for 1 gold coin, performed presence check (15 with Augustus assistance)
-- Performed epic storytelling to village crowd at [[shady-rest-pub]]
+- Successfully completed transaction before marketplace mirage collapsed, hairpin materialized in hair
 - Led party hope-building and memory sharing activity
 - Deferred when asked for group name by [[tavni]]